morefun0302/titanium-sirikit/README.md

 # 💬 iOS SiriKit in Appcelerator Titanium
 Ti.SiriKit is an open-source project to support the SiriKit API (aka Intents.framework) in Appcelerator's Titanium.
+Intents (the concept behihind Siri) are triggered by it's Siri extension.
+See [this tutorial](http://docs.appcelerator.com/platform/latest/#!/guide/Creating_iOS_Extensions_-_Siri_Intents) for more infos on how to implement Siri extensions.

+Right now, the module is mainly meant to handle the autorization status and permisions.
+Please feel free to expose the Intents handlers as well!

 ## Requirements
   - Titanium Mobile SDK 5.5.1.GA+